Which college football troll came out on top in Week 6?

 We're around the halfway point of the college football season, and what a weekend of action!
 The contenders continued to separate themselves from the pretenders in Week 6.
-We've seen our fair share of upsets, blowouts and standout plays, but the action isn't done yet.
+We've seen our fair share of upsets, blowouts and standout plays.

 Heading into the week, it was guaranteed that we'll have at least 38 losses by AP-ranked teams -- the second most of all-time through six weeks.
-The record of 39 was set in 2007, so with two more losses by ranked teams against unranked foes this week, a new mark would be reached.
+The previous record of 39 was set in 2007, but Alabama's schocking loss to Texas A&M set the new record at 40 losses.

 The result of this madness could cause a shake up in the AP Top-25 -- and also allows for teams' social media departments to celebrate their wins with some creative trolling.